Modernizing the U.S. Financial Regulatory System and Federal Role in Housing Finance

 Actions Needed to Resolve the Federal Role in Housing Finance

 Due to the interconnected nature of the housing finance system and the central role homeownership plays in the U.S. economy, changes will need to be carefully designed and implemented.
 In October 2014, we issued a framework consisting of nine elements that Congress and others can use as they consider changes to the housing finance system.
-The elements are as follows:
+7 The framework has the following elements:

 - policies and mechanisms that are aligned with goals and other economic policies;

 - adherence to an appropriate financial regulatory framework;

 - government entities with the capacity to manage risks;